felskrone/utils/markdown_tests.md

 docker -p IP:host_port:container_port
 ```

 but in kubernetes thats currently not possible (afaik).
-To make the services of the HAProxy available on the nodes keepalived-floating ip, we need a kubernetes-service which forwards the traffic for the floating ip to our haproxy.
+To make the services of the HAProxy available on the nodes keepalived-floating ip, we need a kubernetes-service which forwards the traffic for the floating ip to our HAProxy.

 Make sure you update the the '**externalIP**' in haproxy-service.yaml to reflect your floating ip.
 Also make sure to have the selector only find the pods that are actually running haproxy/pyconfd by updating it if necessary.

+## Keepalived floating IP<a name='floating'></a>
+To get you started more easily,  [here's](https://github.com/felskrone/python-confd/blob/master/keepalived/keepalived.conf) is the config to float a service-ip between two (or more) nodes.
+Be sure to update all occurences of '<your_...>' with correct info.

+The failover-script referenced in the config also requires you to set the correct interface!